-Consolidated financial statements Description of key audit matter Response in the audit Notes to the consolidated financial statements SAS has during the financial year 2022/23 continued the work with the business transformation plan, SAS FORWARD, which was launced to enable the company to continue to be a competitive player in the global airline industry.
-To accelerate important parts of the SAS FORWARD plan, SAS AB and certain of its subsidiaries voluntarily In our audit, we have read and evaluated the supporting documentation related to the transformation plan and the Chapter 11 process including status and accounting effects of renegotiation of leasing contracts agreed to date and subject to final approval of the U.S. court.
-Furthermore, we have reviewed the documentation and accounting related to Parent Company financial statements filed for Chapter 11 in the U.S. on July 5, 2022, and an important milestone was reached in this process in the fourth quarter 2022/23 when the winning bidder consortium in SAS' exit financing was announced. the DIP financing as well as the Group's liquidity forecast.
-We have also reviewed the disclosures relating to the SAS business transformation plan and Chapter 11 process included Notes to Parent Company financial statements As disclosed on page 60 of the Report by the Board of Directors and in note 1, SAS highlight that there are no guaran- tees that SAS FORWARD will successfully be completed through the Chapter 11 process.
-It is also disclosed that in the event that the expected burden sharing, debt conversions and new capital raise are not completed as planned, in the annual accounts and the consolidated accounts.
-Signatures SAS will be unable to support its existing capital structure and current liquidity levels and it cannot be ruled out that Auditors' report SAS could become unable to meet its obligations over the longer term as they fall due.
-Valuation of non-current assets and parent company participations in subsidiaries
+SAS has during the financial year 2022/23 continued the work with the business transformation plan, SAS FORWARD, which was launced to enable the company to continue to be a competitive player in the global airline industry.
+To accelerate important parts of the SAS FORWARD plan, SAS AB and certain of its subsidiaries voluntarily filed for Chapter 11 in the U.S. on July 5, 2022, and an important milestone was reached in this process in the fourth quarter 2022/23 when the winning bidder consortium in SAS' exit financing was announced.

+As disclosed on page 60 of the Report by the Board of Directors and in note 1, SAS highlight that there are no guarantees that SAS FORWARD will successfully be completed through the Chapter 11 process.
+It is also disclosed that in the event that the expected burden sharing, debt conversions and new capital raise are not completed as planned, SAS will be unable to support its existing capital structure and current liquidity levels and it cannot be ruled out that SAS could become unable to meet its obligations over the longer term as they fall due.

-See note 10-13 and accounting principles on page 102 in the annual accounts and consolidated accounts for detailed information and description of the matter.
+Valuation of non-current assets and parent company participations in subsidiaries See note 10-13 and accounting principles on page 102 in the annual accounts and consolidated accounts for detailed information and description of the matter.